apollographql/apollo-link/packages/apollo-link-ws/README.md

 - `webSocketImpl`: a custom WebSocket implementation

 By default, this link uses the [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws) library for the transport.

+### options

+an object with the following keys

+- `connectionCallback`: callback for connection state changes
+- `requeried`: a function passed the operation and returns a truth value indicating if it should be refetched on web socket reconnect

 ## Context
 The WS Link does not use any keys on the context.